THE AMITYVILLE HORROR

 So the family moves in and just loves it.
 Being a good Catholic family, they invite Father Delaney (Rod Steiger: THE KINDRED, MARS ATTACKS!, END OF DAYS) to come over and

 Meanwhile what we get in the way of horror are things like flies and a blue pig with glowing eyes.
 Again, none of this seems scary today, but back when this was released, people thought it was real.
-"Yeah, a blue pig with glowing eyes in your bedroom may not seem like much, But What If It Really Happened?"
+"Yeah, a blue pig with glowing eyes in your bedroom doesn't seem like much, Unless It Really Happened!"

 At the height of its popularity, before it even left the theaters, investigators revealed the THE AMITYVILLE HORROR for what it was - a hoax.
 The family living in it at the time had no problem with it.
 And no one has had any problems ever since.
 The home video market was just dawning but THE AMITYVILLE HORROR was a big budget feature and some audience members felt conned and wanted to sue.
 Losing money, American International merged with Filmways in 1980 and soon disappeared forever.

 Many a sequel has been made about THE AMITYVILLE HORROR and, since the crime is real and so is the town, nobody owns the rights to making an AMITYVILLE Horror movie.
 Even if the story isn't true, it was worth making into a good movie and in 2005, MGM did just that.
 But the original THE AMITYVILLE HORROR gets a barely earned Three ShriekGirls.

 E.C.
 McMullen Jr. is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

 |Feo Amante's Horror Home Page, Feo Amante's Horror Thriller, and feoamante.com are owned and